Payment Versus Payment (PvP)

 The Origin: Herstatt Risk

-The imperative for PvP systems became painfully clear on June 26, 1974.
-Bankhaus Herstatt, a German bank, had received Deutsche Mark payments from counterparties in Europe but was closed by German regulators before it could make the corresponding US Dollar payments in New York (where it was still early afternoon).
-The counterparties were left with a total loss of their principal.
-This event, known as **Herstatt Risk**, spurred the global financial community to develop coordinated PvP systems, culminating decades later in the creation of the CLS Bank in 2002.
+The imperative for PvP systems became painfully clear to the global financial community on June 26, 1974.
+Bankhaus Herstatt, a small but active German bank, had received Deutsche Mark payments from its counterparties in Europe during the European morning.
+However, before it could make the corresponding US Dollar payments in New York (where it was still early afternoon), German regulators closed the bank due to insolvency.
+The counterparties were left as unsecured creditors, having lost the entire principal of their trades.
+This event, now known as Herstatt Risk, proved that time-zone differences could turn a simple currency exchange into a catastrophic loss, leading to the eventual creation of coordinated PvP systems like CLS.

 Real-World Example: A $100 Million Swap